Elk Island National Park

-Elk Island National Park is a national park in Alberta, Canada, that played an important part in the conservation of the Plains bison.
+Elk Island National Park is a national park in Alberta, Canada, that played an important part in the conservation of the plains bison.
 The park is administered by the Parks Canada Agency.
 This "island of conservation" is 35 km east of Edmonton, along the Yellowhead Highway, which goes through the park.
 It is Canada's eighth smallest in area but largest fully enclosed national park, with an area of 194 km2.

 The park is representative of the northern prairies plateau ecosystem and as such, the knob and kettle landscape is a mix of native fescue grassland that has been converted to forage land dominated by non-native grasses, aspen parkland and boreal forest.
-As well, Elk Island plays host to both the largest and the smallest terrestrial mammals in North America, the wood bison and pygmy shrew respectively.
+As well, Elk Island hosts both the largest and the smallest terrestrial mammals in North America, the wood bison and pygmy shrew respectively.

 History

 Elk Island National Park is situated in the Beaverhills area, which with its aspen thickets and easy access to water, has provided shelter for wintering herds of elk, bison and moose since times immemorial.
 Though there was never any permanent indigenous settlement in the area, there are over 200 archaeological remains of campsites and stone tool-making sites.
 The land has been influenced by the Blackfoot, Sarcee and Cree indigenous groups.